PianoTexas International Festival & Academy

 Who can apply?

 Active and General Observers: No age limit.
-All are welcome

-Participants under the age of 18 must be accompanied by an adult enrolled as a general observer.
+Participants under the age of 18 must be accompanied by an adult enrolled as a General Observer.

 Juniors Program Features